OWASP/ASVS/5.0/en/0x13-V5-Validation-Sanitization-Encoding.md

 ## V5.6 Validation and Sanitization Architecture

 In the sections above, we provided syntax-specific or interpreter-specific requirements for safely processing unsafe content to avoid security vulnerabilities.
-The requirements in this section cover the order in which this processing shoud happen and where it should take place.They also aim to ensure that whenever data is being stored, it is stored in its original state and not in an encoded or escaped state (e.g. HTML encoding) to prevent double encoding issues.
+The requirements in this section cover the order in which this processing should happen and where it should take place.
+They also aim to ensure that whenever data is being stored, it is stored in its original state and not in an encoded or escaped state (e.g. HTML encoding) to prevent double encoding issues.

 <!--
 The requirement belongs here if it is: